borisnliscool/bnl-housing/README.md

 A player property resource that allows you to purchase, sell, decorate, store your vehicles, and more.
 This script is currently standalone and does not require a framework.
 However in the future I'm planning on adding support for the major frameworks.

-_If you're looking for the docs or commands you can find them [here](https://github.com/borisnliscool/bnl-housing/blob/main/DOCS.md)._

 <img src="https://user-images.githubusercontent.com/60477582/171034076-a15f0d8e-8216-487e-a51a-e01322c316c7.png">

 ## Dependencies